kdave/btrfs-progs/Documentation/btrfs-inspect-internal.rst

         a positive educational effect on understanding the internal filesystem structure.

         .. note::
-                Contains file names, consider that if you're asked to send the dump for analysis.
+                By default contains file names, consider that if you're asked to send the dump for analysis and use *--hide-names* eventually.
                 Does not contain file data.

+        Special characters in file names, xattr names and values are escaped, in the C style like ``\n`` and octal encoding ``\NNN``.

         ``Options``